amalrajpc/Web-Storage/README.md

 SessionStorage is more secure than LocalStorage because it can only be used within a browser tab.
 XSS attacks can affect both SessionStorage and LocalStorage.
 Thus, do not save sensitive information in the browser's store.

+Improper user data verification at server side and storage of senstive data in web storage result in insecure direct object reference vulnerability.